 There was an apparent dose-response effect on weight outcomes, with greatest benefit found among women who attended 10+ Slimming World®(Alfreton, UK) sessions.
 A higher uptake would have been encouraging, however, as the sample included women from an inner-city area with childcare and other responsibilities, who may not have encountered a similar weight management intervention before, that just under half attended at least one session could be viewed positively.
 Previous trials have reported similar uptake of weight management interventions among those in high and low-income areas39, with potential for targeted schemes to support weight management among adults living in areas of higher social deprivation.
 Process evaluation findings will inform uptake and retention strategies for a future trial.

 It was feasible to generate economic data using participant self-report information and maternity records.
-Resource use information was less complete for more costly types of hospital-based service contacts, including hospital admissions.

 Strengths and limitations

 We could recruit pregnant women with high BMIs from diverse ethnic backgrounds living in an inner city area, and follow to 12 months postnatally.
 Women completed a broad range of health outcome measures, with no apparent problems with data completion.
-Intervention group women could access sessions at a venue, day and time to suit needs and lifestyles.
+Intervention group women could access sessions at a venue, day and time to suit needs and lifestyles, an issue our PPI group considered of high importance to support women who had recently given birth.
 The programme is standardised and evidence-based18 and suitable for new mothers, including those who were breastfeeding.

 For a future trial, we have evidence of how to potentially increase uptake of the intervention, including extending the duration of ‘offer’ and providing more information about the programme following group allocation.
 Women were willing to meet the RMs at the two scheduled follow up contact points, indicating that this approach will support high data completion in a future trial.
+PPI support and advice as the trial progressed enabled any ongoing issues to be quickly addressed and resolved.

-Measurement of QALYs over 12-months from baseline may have failed to capture longer-term health-related benefits linked to effective weight management through improving outcomes of subsequent pregnancies and reducing non-pregnancy related health risks.
-Preliminary economic analysis provided no assessment of long-term cost savings to the NHS or other agencies and gains in quality adjusted life expectancy for women and infants expected through avoidance of excess weight gain.
 Economic modelling to inform longer-term impacts on outcomes of importance may be warranted in a future trial.

-Limitations included being unable to identify and recruit women with EGWG, meaning findings are only relevant to women with BMIs >25kg/m2.
+Limitations included being unable to identify and recruit women with excessive gestational weight gain, meaning findings are only relevant to women with BMIs >25kg/m2.
 That some measures had not been validated in a postnatal population means validity and interpretation cannot be confirmed.
 As a single centre feasibility study, findings may not be generalised.

 Interpretation in light of other evidence